gustafe/AoC2025/README.md

 ## TODO

-Running score: 6 / 6
+Running score: 8 / 8

+### Day 4: Printing Department

+A nice easy problem.
+I have enough data to produce a nice heatmap, should I choose to.

+Score: 2

 ### Day 3: Lobby